PSICQUIC/psicquic-documentation/Faq.md

 NOT detmethod:coip
 ```

-the response contains a single line (i.e. the two hybrid evidence)
+the response contains a single line (i.e. the two hybrid evidence).
-When the user runs the same query on the clustered service, the response shows no data as the whole line has been removed as it contains a coip evidence, leading the user to miss potentially critical information.
+When the user runs the same query on the clustered service, the response shows no data because the whole line has been removed as it contains a coip evidence, leading the user to miss potentially critical information.
 <br />